rebeccaeilering/my-dev-blog/content/Difficult Clients/index.md

 2. I acknowledge how they feel and try to see the issue from their perspective.
 I'll use phrases like, "I understand how that is an issue", "That must be very frustrating...".
 I want them to know that I care and am not going to dismiss what they say or how they feel.

 3. Slow things down.
-When people get upset it seems that
+When people get upset it seems like you're being pummelled with various things and past or unknown grievences may be brought up.
+Try to do one thing at a time.

+4. When taking care of their issue, be communicative.
+Don't go for a long period of time without communication.
+I think it gives them confidence that you are addressing their issue.

+5. Once you get their issue resolved try to follow up and make sure there isn't anyting you overlooked.

+This isn't perfect and I'm no pro with difficult clients or people in general.
+I try to do my best to avoid difficult situations by doing my best work.
+Sometimes it's unavoidable though.